psychemedia/island-storynotes/piedPiperNewtown/newtown_additional.md

 For a plate of turtle green and glutinous)
 "Only a scraping of shoes on the mat?
 Anything like the sound of a rat
-Makes my heart go pit-a-pat !"
+Makes my heart go pit-a-pat!"

 V.
 "Come in!" — the Mayor cried, looking bigger: